hubernikus/fast_obstacle_avoidance/README.md

 ```

 **References**
+> [1] L. Huber, J. -J. Slotine and A. Billard, "Fast Obstacle Avoidance Based on Real-Time Sensing," in IEEE Robotics and Automation Letters, doi: 10.1109/LRA.2022.3232271.

-> [1] Huber, Lukas, Aude Billard, and Jean-Jacques E. Slotine.
+> [2] Huber, Lukas, Aude Billard, and Jean-Jacques E. Slotine.
 "Avoidance of Convex and Concave Obstacles with Convergence ensured through Contraction."
 IEEE Robotics and Automation Letters (2019).

-> [2] Huber, Lukas, and Slotine Aude Billard.
+> [3] Huber, Lukas, and Slotine Aude Billard.
 "Avoiding Dense and Dynamic Obstacles in Enclosed Spaces: Application to Moving in a Simulated Crowd." arXiv preprint arXiv:2105.11743 (2021).

 **Contact**: [Lukas Huber] (https://people.epfl.ch/lukas.huber?lang=en) (lukas.huber AT epfl dot ch)

 **Acknowledgments**
 This work was funded in part by the SAHR Project.

 (c) hubernikus